glynnbird/couchshell/README.md

     >> rmdir test
     {"ok":true}

+## Copying a database

+When at the top of the directory tree, you can replicate one database to another with the `cp` commnand

+    >> cp databasea databaseb
+    Replication scheduled:
+    {"ok":true,"id":"30990d73131ad3674d3d778dbb461d85","rev":"1-6bf28911ef8daa72ecc51762955e6f9a"}

+Replication happens asynchronously.
+You can check on its progress by using `cat` with the name of the target database:

+    >> cat databaseb
+    {"db_name":"crimea","doc_count":18500,"doc_del_count":0,"update_seq":18500,"purge_seq":0,"compact_running":false,"disk_size":12021880,"data_size":11890503,"instance_start_time":"1427978103035439","disk_format_version":6,"committed_update_seq":18500}

 ## Todo

-* when inside a directory doing 'cat de<< tab >>' the the shell autocompleted the document name.
+* when inside a directory doing 'cat de<< tab >>' should autocomplete the document name.
 * force rmdir to require confirmation before deleting a database